vamenard/godfather-rockrobot/README.md

 - Note that hood number of chinatown and atlantic are inversed compared to in game interface.

-- Same with the troops number BlackWidow / Butcher.
+- Same with the troops number of BlackWidow and Butcher.

 - My L10 gang farm controller is actually launching MI 1 attacks (lazy me).